 "Professor Dumbledore left a number of instructions for me, naturally, as he knew that I at least temporarily would succeed him as headmistress of Hogwarts.
 Most of these instructions are of no concern to you, but he did instruct me to give you certain items."
 She reached into her handbag and pulled out a large envelope and a package roughly the size of a shoe box.
 Placing them on the table, she proceeded.
 "The envelope presumably contains a letter to you and is charmed so that only you can open it.
 The package contains several items from his office which he specifically indicated that I should give you.
 I am afraid that I do not have any further explanation to give you.
 Surely the headmaster's letter will provide you with all the explanation you require."

 Harry could not help but notice that Professor McGonagall did not appear pleased by this transaction in the least, and the normally sour look on her face turned especially bitter.
 She appeared to have said all that she intended to say, so Harry leaned towards the coffee table to take the envelope and package.
 Examining the envelope, he verified that indeed it remained sealed.
-Of course, Harry knew that in the magical world envelopes could be opened and magically resealed, but in this case he felt quite certain that the envelope had not been altered.
+Of course, he knew that in the magical world envelopes could be opened and magically resealed, but in this case he felt quite certain that the envelope had not been altered.
 He gently held the letter in his hands.
-Professor McGonagall looked at Harry, perhaps with the hope that Harry might open the letter in her presence and inform her of its contents, but naturally Harry had no intention of doing so.
-He laid the letter on top of the package, and gazed at Hogwarts' new headmistress.
+Professor McGonagall gazed severely at Harry, perhaps with the hope that Harry might open the letter in her presence and inform her of its contents, but naturally the young wizard had no intention of doing so.
+He carefully placed the letter on top of the package, and glanced at Hogwarts' new headmistress.

 "Very well, Mr. Potter.
 Unless you have any questions for me, I will take my leave."
 Harry felt reluctant to continue the conversation, but he remained hungry for information.